hipe-eval/HIPE-2026/_pages/about.md

 ### Registration and Mailing list

-CLEF lab registration opens on 15 November 2021 and closes on 22 April 2022 ([registration link](https://clef2022-labs-registration.dei.unipd.it/)).

-Please mail to our [HIPE 2022 mailing list](https://groups.google.com/g/hipe-2022) for any questions.
+Please mail to our [HIPE 2026 mailing list](https://groups.google.com/g/hipe-2026) for any questions.